-This Ministry uses the word “culture” in a broad way to include Māori culture and the cultures of all New Zealanders.
+This Strategic Intentions document uses the word “culture” in a broad way to include Māori culture and the cultures of all New Zealanders.
 When we refer to culture we see it as including arts, heritage, media, and sport and recreation.

 Updated on 23rd July 2015